Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Conclusions

 We have presented a general class of analytical solutions for the unsteady motion of a bubble in a Hele-Shaw channel.
 The solutions are given in terms of a conformal mapping from an annulus to the fluid region outside the bubble, with the corresponding mapping function being written explicitly in terms of certain special (elliptic) functions.
 The time-dependent parameters that enter the solutions are given implicitly by a set of conservation laws which reflect the integrable nature of the Laplacian growth model.
 Numerically solving the set of ordinary differential equations that derives from these conservation laws allows us to follow the motion of the bubble in time for any given initial shape.
 Several examples of time-evolving bubbles have been presented.
 We have shown, both analytically and numerically, that in the asymptotic limit of large times, i.e., for $t\to\infty$, our time-dependent solutions approach the known steady solutions for a single bubble in a Hele-Shaw channel \cite{TS,tanveer87, us2014}.

-We have also shown that the steady solution with $U=2V$ is the only stable attractor of the dynamics, whereas solutions with $U\ne 2V$ are the equivalent of an unstable fixed point (i.e., a repeller).
-The analysis reported here confirms in greater detail the argument, put forth in \cite{98PRL} for a finger and in \cite{us2014} for a bubble, that surface tension is not necessary for velocity selection.
-In this scenario, the selection mechanism is encoded in the very dynamics of the Laplacian growth model (without any regularizing boundary condition), as the selected pattern is the only stable attractor of the dynamics.
-The dynamical selection mechanism for Hele-Shaw flows presented here is predicated on the asymptotic behavior of the Schwartz function for $|x| \to \infty$, and so it should apply whenever the point at infinity is in the fluid domain, such as in the case of a finite assembly of bubbles in either a channel or an unbounded cell.
+We have also shown that the steady solutions with $U=2V$ are the only attractor of the dynamics.
+The analysis reported here confirms in greater detail the argument, put forth in \cite{98PRL} for a finger and in \cite{us2014} for a bubble, that velocity selection in Hele-Shaw interface flows can be explained entirely within the context of the zero surface tension dynamics (Laplacian growth).
+In this scenario, the selection mechanism is encoded in the very dynamics of the idealized Laplacian growth model (without any regularizing boundary condition), as the selected pattern is the only attractor of the dynamics.